 If the court has made orders about your employer paying you money and they have not done so, there are things you can do to try and force them to follow the orders.
 This process is called 'enforcement'.

-If you employer is a company, it can be wound up.
+If your employer is a company, it can be wound up.
 To wind up a company you must show that it is insolvent (unable to pay its debts).
 This can be done by issuing a statutory demand.
 If the judgment debtor company does not respond to a statutory demand within 21 days you can file an application for a winding up order in the Supreme Court.
-This is an expensive and complex way of enforcing the debt and you should get legal advice before taking this action.
+Before taking this action you should get legal advice.
+This is an expensive and complex way of enforcing the debt.